Crankshaft by Tom Batiuk and Dan Davis for October 14, 2024

 18. Purcie surprised

-Mimi Premium Member 11 days ago
+Mimi Premium Member about 1 month ago

 I’m just going to enjoy a cranky moment here.